CarlosLF/P1_EKF/README.md

 [Result2]: ./result2.png "Data set 2"

 # Results
+and
+The results of the EKF project of data set 1  are
+![alt text][Result1]

-The results of the EKF project of data set 1 and data set 2 are shown in Figure ![alt text][Result1], ![alt text][Result2], respectively.
+The results of the EKF project of data set 2 are
+![alt text][Result2]